datamininggroup/pfa-docs/docs/basic.md

        {"+": ["input", 100]}
      ]}

-but it gets more crowded by quotation marks and brackets as we consider more complex examples.
-The YAML is always converted into JSON before building a PFA scoring engine.
+but JSON strings get more crowded by quotation marks and brackets as we consider more complex examples.
+The YAML version is always converted into JSON before building a PFA scoring engine.

 The above example has three parts: an input type schema, an output type schema, and a list of expressions to compute, returning the last one (or in this case, the only one).
 These are the only _required_ top-level fields; I will present others later.